 The Trust's only asset and source of income is the Net Profits Interest, which entitles the Trust to receive 80% of the net profits from oil and natural gas production from the Underlying Properties.
 Commodity prices affect the amount of cash flow available for distribution to Trust unitholders, and lower prices may reduce the amount of oil and natural gas that Enduro and its third party operators can economically produce.
-Consequently, the Trust is exposed to market risk from fluctuations in oil and gas prices.
+Consequently, the Trust is exposed to market risk from fluctuations in oil and natural gas prices.

-The terms of the Net Profits Interest prohibit Enduro from entering into hedging arrangements burdening the Trust, excluding the hedges existing prior to the date of the Conveyance.
-All hedge contracts existing prior to the date of the Conveyance had matured as of December 31, 2013; accordingly, the Trust is no longer subject to risks related to derivative contracts.
-The amount of future cash distributions will be subject to the full impact of fluctuations due to changes in oil and natural gas prices as noted above.
+The terms of the Net Profits Interest prohibit Enduro from entering into hedging arrangements burdening the Trust, excluding the hedges existing prior to the date of the conveyance.
+All hedge contracts existing prior to the date of the conveyance had matured as of December 31, 2013.
+Accordingly, the Trust is no longer subject to risks related to derivative contracts, and therefore the amount of future cash distributions will be subject to the full impact of fluctuations due to changes in oil and natural gas prices as noted above.

 The Trust is a passive entity, and the Trust's ability to engage in borrowing transactions is limited to funds necessary to pay expenses, liabilities and obligations of the Trust that cannot be paid out of cash held by the Trust.
-The amount of any such borrowings is unlikely to be material to the Trust, and since its formation, the Trust has not borrowed any funds.
+Since its formation, the Trust has not borrowed any funds.
 In addition, the terms of the Net Profits Interest prohibit the Trust from entering into any investments other than investing cash on hand in specific short-term cash investments.
 Due to the limited nature of its borrowing and investing activities, the Trust is not subject to material interest rate market risk.